Another year for National Night Out and you're wondering how your department can spice things up?

 This would also be a good time to bring up things like Dog Walker Watch or Nextdoor if you use those resources and want to spread the word.

-Now they have extenders for filling up water balloons so it takes less than 60 seconds to fill 100 balloons!
+Now that they have extenders for filling up water balloons, it takes less than 60 seconds to fill 100 balloons.
 So why not hold a water balloon toss?

-Another way to decrease conflict - have the official rules on hand:
+It's also important to have the rules on hand:

-- Continue passing the balloon and taking steps back each time it is caught until there is only one pair left.
-The last pair standing are the winners!
+5. Continue passing the balloon and taking steps back each time it is caught until there is only one pair left.
+The last pair standing are the winners.

 4. Face Painting